-During your pre-disaster planning process, it is recommended to cover the following items for debris operations:
+During your pre-disaster planning process, it is recommended you consider the following items for debris operations:

-- · Complete your Debris Management Plan;

-- Have debris contracts in place prior to an emergency or disaster; and

-- Select debris disposal sites.
+- Coordinate debris operations with your local emergency management agency. - Complete your Debris Management Plan; - Have debris contracts in place prior to an emergency or disaster; and - Select debris disposal sites.